qianyouji/qianyouji/README.md

         Japanese (For anime watching)
         Fitness (To keep myself healty _(√ ζ ε:)_)

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... make the world a better place...?
 - 📫 Please reach me via email
         qianyouji@outlook.com